-Since some individuals with psoriasis are potentially at increased risk of severe COVID-19 due to immunosuppressant agent usage, vaccination against COVID-19 seems to be necessary for this population.32 However, there are several challenges for vaccinating these patients.
+Since some individuals with psoriasis are potentially at increased risk of severe COVID-19 due to immunosuppressant agent usage, vaccination against COVID-19 seems to be necessary for this population.
+However, there are several challenges for vaccinating these patients.

-In general, several factors, such as genetic, stress, trauma, drugs and infections, are involved in the introduction or exacerbation of skin disorders, including psoriasis.33 Reviewing the literature reveals, several cases of de novo psoriasis or disease flare up following SARS-CoV-2 infection.34-36 Vaccination has also been reported as a triggering factor for the evolution or exacerbation of psoriasis.
-The vaccine-induced psoriasis is so prevalent that the term "psoriasis vaccinalis" has been suggested for vaccine-induced new-onset psoriasis.37 New-onset psoriasis or flare-up has been reported following several vaccines, including yellow fever, tetanus-diphteria, BCG, pneumococcal polysaccharide, and influenza vaccines.
-38-44 A variety of clinical presentation of psoriasis have been reported in association with the latter vaccines such as plague, guttate, erythrodermic, and pustular psoriasis.
-41,45,46 Accordingly, as the number of SARS-CoV-2 vaccinated psoriasis patients increases, the prevalence of vaccineinduced consequences increases proportionately.47 Up to the present time, various forms of psoriasis flares, including Similarly, erythrodermic, guttate, plaque, and acute generalized pustular psoriasis have been reported following COVID-19 vaccines.
-32,48-53 A case of nail limited psoriasis was also observed.52 These complications have been observed irrespective of the vaccine platform and reported with various vaccine types such as Oxford-AstraZeneca, BNT162b2, Pfizer-BioNTech. and ChAdOx1 nCoV-19 Corona virus vaccines.
-32,51,54,55 Most cases have occurred within 1 month of the vaccine and following the second vaccine dose.8
+In general, several factors, such as genetic, stress, trauma, drugs and infections, are involved in the introduction or exacerbation of skin disorders, including psoriasis.
+Reviewing the literature reveals, several cases of de novo psoriasis or disease flare up following SARS-CoV-2 infection.34-36 Vaccination has also been reported as a triggering factor for the evolution or exacerbation of psoriasis.
+The vaccine-induced psoriasis is so prevalent that the term "psoriasis vaccinalis" has been suggested for vaccine-induced new-onset psoriasis.
+New-onset psoriasis or flare-up has been reported following several vaccines, including yellow fever, tetanus-diphteria, BCG, pneumococcal polysaccharide, and influenza vaccines.38-44 A variety of clinical presentation of psoriasis have been reported in association with the latter vaccines such as plaque, guttate, erythrodermic, and pustular psoriasis.
+Accordingly, as the number of SARS-CoV-2 vaccinated psoriasis patients increases, the prevalence of vaccineinduced consequences increases proportionately.
+Up to the present time, various forms of psoriasis flares, including Similarly, erythrodermic, guttate, plaque, and acute generalized pustular psoriasis have been reported following COVID-19 vaccines.32,48-53 A case of nail limited psoriasis was also observed.
+These complications have been observed irrespective of the vaccine platform and reported with various vaccine types such as Oxford-AstraZeneca, BNT162b2, Pfizer-BioNTech, and ChAdOx1 nCoV-19 Corona virus vaccines.32,51,54,55 Most cases have occurred within 1 month of the vaccine and following the second vaccine dose.

 The underlying mechanism could be the immunologic reaction to vaccine adjuvants and immune system dysregulation due to viral component, which may lead to epidermal changes and induction or exacerbation of certain cutaneous disorders such as psoriasis.
-38,56 lt is believed that induction of neutralizing antibodies and T-cell responses by vaccines can lead to increased TNF- α and interferon (IFN)-γ production.57 In addition, plasmacytoid and dermal myeloid dendritic cells might be activated with vaccination.
+It is believed that induction of neutralizing antibodies and T-cell responses by vaccines can lead to increased TNF- $\alpha$ and interferon (IFN)-y production.
+In addition, plasmacytoid and dermal myeloid dendritic cells might be activated with vaccination.
 All of these conditions can be a trigger for psoriasis cascade.
-57,58 Moreover, vaccines might induce IL-6 production, which is the trigger for T helper (Th) 17 cells to produce IL-22, which itself stimulates keratinocyte proliferation, lead to epidermal changes, and consequently psoriasis induction or exacerbation.
-56,59 However, it is believed that mRNA vaccines, due to their modifying effect on toll-like receptors, can potentially decrease the risk of exacerbation in autoimmune diseases like psoriasis.
-60 Nonetheless, this hypothesis should be proved since several psoriasis flares have been reported following receiving SARS-CoV-2 mRNA vaccines.
-32,61 It is also important to know that psoriasis patients on Apremilast, which is a phosphodiesterase (PDE)-4 inhibitor, have not experienced disease flare-up after any of COVID-19 vaccines.62
+Moreover, vaccines might induce IL-6 production, which is the trigger for T helper (Th) 17 cells to produce IL-22, which itself stimulates keratinocyte proliferation, lead to epidermal changes, and consequently psoriasis induction or exacerbation.
+However, it is believed that mRNA vaccines, due to their modifying effect on toll-like receptors, can potentially decrease the risk of exacerbation in autoimmune diseases like psoriasis.
+Nonetheless, this hypothesis should be proved since several psoriasis flares have been reported following receiving SARS-CoV-2 mRNA vaccines.
+It is also important to know that psoriasis patients on Apremilast, which is a phosphodiesterase (PDE)-4 inhibitor, have not experienced disease flare-up after any of COVID-19 vaccines.